kid-icarus/focus-me/src/plugins/slack/README.md

 Whether or not the plugin is enabled.

-## browser

-Either `chrome` or `safari`.
-This will search for a slack tab to automate in the selected browser.

-## statusMessage

-The message to set while you are focusing.

 ## statusEmoji

 The emoji to set as your status while you are focusing.

+## statusText

+The text to set as your status while you are focusing.

+## duration

+The duration of the session in minutes